TangRufus/thoughtbot-playbook-single-page/README.markdown

 ## Contributors

-* Wyatt Greene <https://github.com/techiferous> added all the styling from Thoughtbot's original csss
+* Wyatt Greene <https://github.com/techiferous> pulled in the styling from Thoughtbot's original css